 This class, for me, was a class called “Inspired by the Visual,” that I thought would be all about the fine art side of writing, where we’d talk about great illustrators and graphic novelists or really get into the grit of how to visually describe a scene and make characters appear fully-formed in the mind’s eye of the reader.
 For someone who got into writing only because they realized that Disney Animation doesn’t hire people who can’t draw a proper circle, it sounded perfect.
 My friend Eleanor was taking it with me, so I was feeling great about it.

 And spending three hours a week listening to twenty other adults talk in depth about their Popsicle stick projects?
 No thank you.
-Most people half-assed it like I did—putting the minimum amount of effort into their projects, focusing more on their writing and what they were actually in school to do, so it wasn’t as excruciating as it could have been.
+Most people half-assed it like I did—putting the minimum amount of effort into their projects, focusing more on their writing and what they were actually in school to do.

 Our first assignment for the class was to bring in an object and talk about it as it was passed around the room, as a way of introducing ourselves.
-I brought a tiny porcelain figure of a sumo wrestler that I had just bought, as a symbol of the feeling that I had to fight my way through grad school and the world at large in spite my own fragilities and lack of self-esteem (I didn’t say any of this, of course.
+I brought a tiny porcelain figure of a sumo wrestler that I had just bought for a dollar, as a symbol of the feeling that I had to fight my way through grad school and the world at large in spite of my own fragilities and lack of self-esteem (I didn’t say any of this, of course.
 I said “I have a tiny sumo wrestler in my heart,” and everyone chuckled politely).

 And then this girl next to me, Karen, passed around a tiny wooden box with two razor blades inside.
 Blackened, crusty razor blades covered in grubby fragments of fingerprints.
 I didn’t touch them, but other people were inspecting them, holding them up to the light, you know, trying to be engaged as Karen described them in a monotone.